JonKing93/DASH/docs/Tutorials/oop.md

 ### Practical Implications

-Okay, that's neat but why should I care?
+Okay that's neat, but why should you care?

 The main implication for DASH users is that most methods / functions are accessed via dot notation.
 For example
 ```matlab